-What is Chainlink and How Does it Work?
+What is Chainlink & How Does it Work? - LINK for Beginners

 Chainlink is one of the most popular cryptocurrency projects in the world today, offering more than just the native LINK token as a virtual currency.
 Officially launched during the crypto boom of 2017, Chainlink has seen rapid expansion amid the recent explosion in decentralised finance (DeFi).